 Pumpkin Fine Motor Activities

 Often times in kindergarten, young students need some extra practice with fine motor skills.
 Their little hands have little muscles that need some exercise!
-This is a fun pumpkin themed activity!
-Students will spin the spinner, then trace the line.
+This is a fun pumpkin-themed activity!
+Students will spin the spinner and then trace the line.

 Pumpkin Math and Literacy Center Ideas